zlatnaspirala/visual-ts-game-engine/readme.md

   private masterServerKey: string = "multi-platformer-sever1.maximum";

   /**
+   * rtcServerPort Port used to connect multimedia server.
+   * Default value is 12034
+   */
+  private rtcServerPort: number = 12034;

+  /**
    * connectorPort is access port used to connect
    * session web socket.
    */
   private connectorPort: number = 1234;

   /**
+   * broadcasterPort Port used to connect multimedia server MultiRTC3.
+   * I will use it for explicit video chat multiplatform support.
+   * Default value is 9001
+   */
+  private broadcasterPort: number = 9001;

+  /**
+   * @description Important note for this property: if you
+   * disable (false) you cant use Account system or any other
+   * network.
+Use 'false' if you wanna make single player game.
+   * In other way keep it 'true'.
+   */
+  private appUseNetwork = false;

+  /**
    * appUseAccountsSystem If you don't want to use session
    * in your application just setup this variable to the false.
    */
   private appUseAccountsSystem: boolean = false;

+  /**
+   * appUseBroadcaster Disable or enable broadcaster for
+   * video chats.
+   */
+  private appUseBroadcaster: boolean = false;

   /**
    * Possible variant by default :